Changissnz/selfinterest/README.md

-despite in what society they lived in, to become resolved to their "own path", withdrawing themselves to a reliance on remembering the actuality they have come to believe through their experience of the actual before paying their attention to any image of ideal.
+despite in what society they lived in, to become resolved to their "own path", withdrawing themselves to a reliance on remembering the actuality they have come to believe through their experience of the actual, before paying their attention to any image of ideal.
 From a rubric that considers these individuals' cognitive states, the individuals would be individualist.
 But the collective can represent these individuals as collectivists, in order to maintain